 - d.
-If you wish to cancel the security code function, then repeat a, b, and c above and press PB1 four times as your new security code (security code function disabled). - e.
+If you wish to cancel the security code function, then repeat steps a, b, and c above and press PB1 four times as your new security code (security code function disabled). - e.
 If you do not remember the 4-digit security code, then you must contact your dealer or distributor for further assistance.

-4.1.5 I-CHIP
+4.1.4 I-CHIP

-The I-CHIP functions in a way that is very similar to a SIM card inside a mobile phone, which stores system information such as your phone number, account number, phone book and other settings.
-The I-CHIP works exactly the same way, as it stores information such as system serial number/ID code, channel and push button configurations.
+The I-CHIP functions in a way that is very similar to a SIM card inside a mobile phone, which stores system information such as your telephone number, account number, phone book and other settings.
+The I-CHIP works exactly the same way, as it stores information such as system serial number/ID codes, channel configurations and push button configurations.

 When replacing a transmitter handset, just take the I-CHIP out of the old transmitter and install it into the new one (refer to Fig. 11 below).
-For a complete information transfer, make sure both the Channel and Function dip-switch is set to all "1".
+For a complete information transfer, make sure both the Channel and Function dip-switches are set to all "1".
 If both dip-switches are set to all "1", then the transmitter will operate according to the push button configurations and channel stored inside the I-CHIP.
-If both the Channel and Function dip-switch is set to other values other than all "1", then the transmitter will operate according to the ones stored inside the I-CHIP.
-Every time the settings on these two dip-switches have changed, the new settings will be stored into the I-CHIP automatically.
+If both the Channel and the Function dip-switches are set to values other than all "1", then the transmitter will operate according to the channel and push button configurations set on these two dip-switches, not the ones stored inside the I-CHIP.
+Every time the settings on these two dip-switches are changed, the new settings will be stored into the I-CHIP automatically.
 In this case the previous channel and push button configurations stored inside the I-CHIP will be erased and be replaced by the new settings.

 For safety purposes, the system serial number/ID code stored inside the I-CHIP cannot be changed directly on the transmitter encoder board.
 Only channels and push button configurations can be changed directly on the encoder board via Channel and Function dip-switches.
-There are only two ways that you can change a transmitter serial number/ID code: via I-CHIP programming port located on the decoder module inside the receiver unit, please refer to page 37 on how to program the I-CHIP (serial number/ID code) via receiver unit; or via an external I-CHIP programmer or duplicator unit available from the factory.
-Please ask your local dealers for assistance if your system requires serial number/ID code adjustments.
+There are only two ways that you can change transmitter serial number/ID codes: 1) via the I-CHIP programming port located on the decoder module inside the receiver unit (please refer to page 34 on how to program the I-CHIP [serial number/ID code] via receiver unit), or 2) via an external I-CHIP programmer or duplicator unit available from the factory.
+Please ask your local dealer for assistance if your system requires serial number/ID code adjustments.